maraujop/django-MultiWidgetLayout/README.md

 Compared to `MultiWidget`, the differences are:

 * `widgets` parameter no longer exists.
-* `layout` The layout is a list of the fields that will be rendered.
-If the string is one of the keys in `widgets` dictionary, that will be replaced by the html rendered by that widget.
-Otherwise your string will be formatted using the class `attrs`.
+* `layout` The layout is a list of strings and widgets that will be rendered.
+They are rendered in that exact order.
+String will be formatted using the dictionary `attrs`.

 ## Bugs or Suggestions